gopalshivapuja/n8n-setup-on-oracle-cloud/README.md

     sudo firewall-cmd --list-all
     ```

-    Verify that `http`, `https`, and `5678/tcp` are listed under `ports` or `services`.
+    Verify that `http`, `https`, and `5678/tcp` are listed under `ports` or `services`. *(Consider adding a screenshot of the firewall-cmd --list-all output)*

 ## 5. n8n and Caddy Setup

 1.  **Clone the repository**:

-    On your Oracle Linux instance, clone the GitHub repository where this `README.md` will reside (or create the directory structure manually).
+    On your Oracle Linux instance, clone the GitHub repository where this `README.md` resides (or create the directory structure manually).
 Let's assume you've structured your project similar to this guide, with a `n8n-setup` directory.

     ```bash
     git clone <your-github-repo-url>